ShubuYeole/DF-Hackathon/README.md

 - **Cache** :   Redis For cache storing jwt token

 ##### # ## The Site is deoloyed on the following address :
-> Site can go down if there is inactivity please ping me for redeployment.
+> Site can take up to 50 sec to load so please wait :)

 Live Site:   https://df-hackathon.onrender.com/